 Customers adopt their approach primarily based on the transformation drivers – Cost pressures, business imperatives and/or risk appetite.

 Extending life of Legacy

-An organization pursues this approach if the primary driver for transformation is to resolve Digital Laggardness or enable business innovation.
-Under this approach, the legacy continues but specific interventions are brought in to enable or build a new-age Digital experience for customers and employees alike.
-A most common approach is to gradually move to an API first model.
-The bulk of Business rules and the entire data continue to reside on the legacy.
-Many use this opportunity to also look at ways of reducing MIPS cost (in case of mainframes) by externalizing data to an ODS.
+An organisation pursues this approach if the primary driver for transformation is to resolve Digital Laggardness or enable business innovation.
+Under this approach, the legacy continues but specific interventions are brought in to enable or build new age Digital experience to customer and employees alike.
+Most common approach is to gradually move to an API first model.
+The bulk of Business rules and the entire data continue to reside on legacy.
+Many use this opportunity to also look at ways of reducing MIPS cost (in case of mainframes) by externalising data to an ODS.
 There are typically three variants as far as this approach goes –

-- Point to point API enablement – Overarching strategy is to keep mainframe as Back end and use Web-based Front End, by modernizing green-screen to deliver a new experience to Suitable only for Small Scale Application (or operational modules.
+- Point to point API enablement – Overarching strategy is to keep mainframe as Back end and use Web based Front End, by modernizing green-screen to deliver new experience to Suitable only for Small Scale Application (or operational modules.

-- SOA Based Componentization & API Enablement – The entire monolith is componentized into SoX (SoR, SoI, SoE) and is suitable for larger application and more detailed API enablement which extends to the Customer Experience layer.
+- SOA Based Componentization & API Enablement – The entire monolith is componentised into SoX (SoR, SoI, SoE) and is suitable for larger application and more detailed API enablement which extend to Customer Experience layer.

 Moving away from Mainframe